China slams surprise U.S. trade announcement, says ready to fight

 “The Chinese government will have the necessary measures in place to deal with a U.S. withdrawal from any settled agreement.
 If the U.S. wants to play games, then China would be more than willing to play along and do so until the very end,” it said.

-Fears of a trade war between the world’s two biggest economies had also receded after the administration of President Donald Trump said it had reached a deal that would put ZTE Corp back in business after banning China’s second-biggest telecoms equipment maker from buying U.S. technology parts.
+Fears of a trade war between the world’s two biggest economies had also receded after the administration of President Donald Trump said it had reached a deal that would put ZTE Corp (0763.HK)(000063.SZ) back in business after banning China’s second-biggest telecoms equipment maker from buying U.S. technology parts.

-Still hanging in the balance, however, is San Diego-based Qualcomm Inc’s proposal to acquire NXP Semiconductors NV - a $44 billion deal that requires clearance from China’s antitrust regulators.
+Still hanging in the balance, however, is San Diego-based Qualcomm Inc’s (QCOM.O) proposal to acquire NXP Semiconductors NV (NXPI.O) - a $44 billion deal that requires clearance from China’s antitrust regulators.
 The recent easing in tensions had fueled optimism that an agreement was imminent.

 “On hold now,” a person familiar with Qualcomm’s talks with the Chinese government said on Wednesday, declining to be identified as the negotiations are confidential.